Eribakova/CS5010/README.md

 ### Cleaning

-The bike share data set included numerous irregularities and missing values that had to be remedied prior to analysis.
+The merged dataset included numerous irregularities and missing values that had to be remedied prior to analysis.
 We eliminated trips with outlying durations spanning multiple days, where likely someone did not return a bike).
 The data set had street address information but lacked city and state, aggregates that we believed would be more closely tied to public health regulations and that would be more tractable to work with.
-We used the Python GEOPY library to extract city and state from the latitutde and longitude.
-There were several issues which we solved in the following ways.

 #### Figure 3.
 Raw address data
 ![image](https://user-images.githubusercontent.com/70774260/117550233-38445d80-b00d-11eb-8a8e-e16fbdd0184d.png)

+We used the Python GEOPY library to extract city and state from the latitutde and longitude.
+There were several issues which we solved in the following ways.

+1. Lat/long data were missing from all files dated prior to May 2020.
-1. Lat/long data were not standard, differing in the number of decimal places.
+2. Lat/long data were not standard, differing in the number of decimal places.
 This resulted, for example, in over 48,000 unique lat/longs for only 600 stations during March 2021.
 The reverse gecode runtime totaled over 3 hours for one month's data.
 Our solution was to take the mean lat-long to the 6th digit grouped by station id.  standardizing the lat/longs, we ran a reverse geocode library, geopy, to extract state and county.
 The breakdown of state is shown below:

  District of Columbia:  4,892,84
  Virginia:  590,687